SmokinCaterpillar/pypet/doc/source/cookbook/environment.rst

 However, this only works under **Linux**.
 If you use **Windows** and choose ``use_pool=False`` you still need to rely on pickle_ because **Windows** does not support forking of python processes.

+Besides, as a general rule of thumb when to use ``use_pool`` or don't:
+Use the former if you perform many runs (50k and more) which are in terms of memory and runtime inexpensive.
+Use **no** pool (``use_pool=False``) for fewer runs (50k and less) and which are longer lasting and more expensive runs (in terms of memory consumption).
+In case your operating system allows forking, your data does not need to be picklable.
+If you choose ``use_pool=False`` you can also make use of the `cap` values, see below.

 Moreover, if you **enable** multiprocessing and **disable** pool usage, besides the maximum number of utilized processors ``ncores``, you can specify usage cap levels with ``cpu_cap``, ``memory_cap``, and ``swap_cap`` as fractions of the maximum capacity.
-Values must be chosen larger than 0.0 and smaller or equal to 1.0.
+Values must be chosen larger than 0.0 and smaller or equal to 100.0.
 If any of these thresholds is crossed no new processes will be started by *pypet*.
-For instance, if you want to use 3 cores aka ``ncores=3`` and set a memory cap of ``memory_cap=0.9`` and let's assume that currently only 2 processes are started with currently 95 percent of you RAM are occupied.
+For instance, if you want to use 3 cores aka ``ncores=3`` and set a memory cap of ``memory_cap=90.`` and let's assume that currently only 2 processes are started with currently 95 percent of you RAM are occupied.
 Accordingly, *pypet* will not start the third process until RAM usage drops again below (or equal to) 90 percent.

 In addition, (only) the ``memory_cap`` argument can alternatively be a tuple with two entries:
  ``(cap, memory_per_process)``.
-First entry is the cap value between 0.0 and 1.0 and the second one is the estimated memory per process in mega-bytes (MB).
+First entry is the cap value between 0.0 and 100.0 and the second one is the estimated memory per process in mega-bytes (MB).
 If you specify such an estimate, starting a new process is suspended if the threshold would be reached including the estimated memory.

 Moreover, to prevent dead-lock *pypet* will regardless of the cap values always start at least one process.
-To disable the cap levels, simply set all three to 1.0 (which is default, anyway).
+To disable the cap levels, simply set all three to 100.0 (which is default, anyway).
 *pypet* does not check if the processes themselves obey the cap limit.
 Thus, if one of the process that computes your single runs needs more RAM/Swap or CPU power than the cap value, this is its very own problem.